mwtuni/concept-discovery/README.md

 This project employs Generative AI to create new concepts about anything.
-It generates thousands of images based on user-defined new product concepts and reverse-engineers the technologies, materials, or other specifics visible in these images.
+It generates thousands of images based on user-defined idea and reverse-engineers the technologies, materials, or other specifics visible in these generated concept images.

 ![image](https://github.com/user-attachments/assets/bd5d5fd9-f5a4-4bfb-b42b-948732d0545c)